Taskeract Taskeract

 Creating a Session

 Press Mod+S from anywhere to open the New Session wizard.
 Pick a project, choose an agent, then optionally attach an issue, pull request, or branch.
-In the context step, choose a branch strategy to preview whether Taskeract will create a branch, reuse a source branch, launch a disposable workspace, or stay headless.
-When a terminal-backed session starts, a toast tells you to press Mod+I to inject the attached context into the agent’s prompt.
+In the context step, choose a branch strategy (feature, bugfix, or hotfix) to set the branch prefix and base.
+When the session starts, a toast tells you to press Mod+I to inject the attached context into the agent's prompt.

 Taskeract session creation wizard with project, agent, and context selection

 You can also create a session from a pull request in the sidebar, from an issue in the Issues view, or from a remote branch in the Git History viewer.
-These shortcuts pre-select the workflow source; the active strategy still decides whether Taskeract reuses that branch, creates a disposable inspection workspace, or stays headless.
+PR shortcuts attach to the PR's head branch; branch shortcuts attach to the chosen branch; issue shortcuts derive a fresh branch from the strategy's prefix.

 On Pro plans, each agent in the picker has a shield icon you can click to start the session in sandbox mode, restricting the agent to only the project's files and approved network destinations.